What is Emotional Freedom Techniques (EFT)?

 In therapy I integrate EFT into my practice and along with Matrix Reimprinting and Matrix Birth Reimprinting, also offer it as a ‘stand-alone’ therapy.
-I use EFT to gently clear the root causes of trauma symptoms, core issues, unhelpful behaviours and limiting/negative beliefs resulting in significant improvements in physical, mental and emotional well-being, and freedom from traumatic memory (for example, abuse, rape, birth trauma and war).
+I use EFT to gently clear the root causes of trauma symptoms, core issues, unhelpful behaviours and limiting/negative beliefs resulting in significant improvements in physical, mental and emotional well-being, and freedom from traumatic memory.

 There is now a good body of scientific evidence in favour of EFT.
 If you are interested please see the following:

 This UK research demonstrated significant improvements with Emotional Freedom Techniques offered through an NHS-based service for a range of psychological conditions, including anxiety, insomnia, depression, low self-esteem, anger, post-traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD), panic, phobia, bereavement, sadness, eating disorders, and problems following sexual abuse:

 Stewart, A., Boath, E., Carryer, A., Walton, I., Hill, L. (2013) Can Emotional Freedom Technique (EFT) be effective in the treatment of emotional conditions?
 Results of a Service Evaluation in Sandwell.
 Journal of Psychological Therapies in Primary Care, 2, 71-84.